Am I Depressed?

 A natural cure for anxiety, and perhaps depression too…

 I wrote a book entitled How I overcame Panic Disorder Without Drugs and I am currently giving it away for free.
 I know that this book can help you if you are suffering from an anxiety disorder and I’m fairly certain it can help you if you are suffering from depression too.
-So, please feel free to grab a copy either by joining my book notification list – you can unsubscribe straight after you get the book if you like – or you can download a copy from Paste Magazine.
-Either way, there are no strings attached.
+So, please feel free to grab a copy either by joining my book notification list – you can unsubscribe straight after you get the book if you like.
+There are no strings attached.
 I’m not going to try to sell you anything and your email address will remain private.
 I promise.
 If you enjoy the book, please consider donating via GumRoad, or give me a nice review somewhere (amazon/goodreads/kobo).
 That is all I ask.